nelstrom/branflakes/scripts/script.md

 When we wrap our dynamic imports in `waitForPromise()`, we create a test waiter for the chunk of async work that we've introduced.
 When we `await visit()`, it now waits for our test waiter to reach a settled state.
 And now the test passes again.

+## Example: Leaky state

+We're going to have a look now at an example where a test fails under some circumstances and pass under others.
+The cause this time being leaky state.

+Now global variables are a thing you want to avoid in general, but I'm deliberately flouting that advice here to make a simple demonstration.
+Please indulge me by suspending your disbelief for a few minutes.

+Here we've got three routes.

+* In route one, we're setting `myGlobalVariable` to the string `'hello'`
+* In route two, we're setting it to a different string `'hi'`
+* In route three, we don't alter that global variable

+Let's take a look in the browser.
+I'll set up a live expression so that we can see the value of `myGlobalVariable`.
+As I visit route one, it says `'hello'`.
+As I visit route two, it says `'hi'`.
+And when I visit route three, it doesn't change.